gagankishoreint-glitch/Off-Radar/README.md

 # Off-Radar
-A clean, block-based workspace with real-world career context for students.
+A clean, block-based workspace with real-world career context for students — now **powered by AI**.

 Live: https://off-radar.vercel.app/